Getting job interviews isn’t as simple as just submitting job applications.

 Step 3: Build Trust And Credibility

-And then Step no. 3 is we build trust and credibility by showing what our previous employers opine about us.
+And the third step is that we build trust and credibility by showing what our previous employers opine about us.

-Number one: companies will know who you are and they’ll have a CRYSTAL clear idea on how you can help them with your expertise.
+Companies will know who you are and they will have a CRYSTAL clear idea on how you can help them with your expertise.

-They will also like you, trust you and they’ll be more inclined to tell their friends and colleagues about you.
+They will also like you, trust you and they will be more inclined to tell their friends and colleagues about you.

-And you’ve got a way better chance of them becoming your employers than you would.. if you try to just submit a resume (that does not mention the website of our personal brand) and then hoping to get a call for the job interview.
+And you’ve got a way better chance of them becoming your employers than you would.. if you try to just submit a resume (without building your personal brand) and then hoping to get a call for the job interview.

 And so, that’s the result of this PLAN: The 3-Step Branding.